 - autoimmune conditions, where the body mistakenly attacks its own tissues – such as Addison's disease and pernicious anaemia

-- being born without parathyroid glands or with glands that don't work properly – for example, people with the inherited genetic disorder DiGeorge syndrome are born without parathyroid glands
+- being born without parathyroid glands or with glands that don't work properly – for example, people with the inherited genetic disorder DiGeorge syndrome can have underdeveloped parathyroid glands

 - radiotherapy to treat throat or neck cancer